Microsoft Translator FAQ

-If you subscribe to the free subscription plan, the Microsoft Translator service will stop if you reach 2 million characters during a subscription month for the Text Translation API.
-The Microsoft Translator service will start again at the beginning of your next subscription month or when you change your subscription to a paid plan.
+If you subscribe to the free subscription plan, the Translator service will stop if you reach 2 million characters during a subscription month.
+The service will start again at the beginning of your next subscription month or when you change your subscription to a paid plan.

-No, if you switch from the the free Microsoft Translator Text API subscription tier to the (S1) Pay As You Go subscription tier (or any of the paid Translator API subscription tiers), you are billed starting with the first character after you switch.
+No, if you switch from the free Translator subscription tier to the (S1) Pay As You Go subscription tier (or any of the paid Translator API subscription tiers), you are billed starting with the first character after you switch.

 The characters left over in a subscription month are lost, there are no remaining balance rollovers, credits or refunds.

 We have a few resources available at no charge:

 - Translator documentation

 - Example apps are available on GitHub

 - You may find answers online either through our website or through the Translator user and developer forum